 As part of our winter escape, Andy and I spent a month living in Pisa, Italy.
 We spent the month alternating between work and exploring Tuscany, although the balance was a bit off for several reasons.
 In general, basing yourself in one place for a long period of time is a great way to explore the surrounding area.
 Here’s how much we spent living in Pisa and traveling in Tuscany.

-Total Pisa and Tuscany spending
+Total Pisa and Tuscany travel costs

 Amounts are listed in euros and US dollars using the exchange rate at the time we were there.

 Food: 865.01€ / $1,081.26

 Total: 2,339.61€ / $2,924.51

 This does not include how much I spent in Cinque Terre.
 It also doesn’t include our trains from Rome to Pisa at the beginning or our trains back to Rome at the end of the month.